tlalka/Group607/README.md

 Matt: Editor

 # Basic game concept
-We will design a Rougelike Dungeon-crawler where the player navigates distinct rooms with memorable enemies.
+We will design a Roguelike Dungeon-crawler where the player navigates distinct rooms with memorable enemies.
 The goal of this project is to develop an alternative method of authentication for users.
 In order to login to a device, users will be asked to answer various questions about their last run.